 We create several files and subdirectories in our agent.
 By default, the script will add 10 directories with 20 files each of 1KB in

-The directories and files created can now be listed:
+Now the directories and files created can be listed:

 Step 2: Simulating the attack

 Now it is time to simulate the ransomware attack.
 The following command will encrypt every file in